rupeshtiwari/rupeshtiwari.github.io/_drafts/random.md

 # In Azure Storage Account

+# Feature

+Feature is capability of a service.
+Like **Metrics Explorer** is a feature of **Azure Monitor** Service.

-# Service Means
+# Service

-File, Blob, Queues,
+File, Blob, Queues, Azure Monitor

-# Resource Means
+# Resource

-Container is a resource
+Container
-Service is a resource
+Service
+Object

+# Log Analytics Workspace

-Object is a resource
+Log Analytics Workspace is actually a **Azure Data Lake**.